BpaLabTHCologne/bpa_lab_demonstration_factory/README.md

 :information_source: This project uses the basic components of Camunda Platform 8.
 For more information, follow the official Camunda Platform link: [Camunda Platform 8](https://github.com/camunda/camunda-platform)

 1. Clone this repository to a directory of your choice
-2. Run docker service (e.g Docker Desktop)
+2. Run docker service (e.g Docker Desktop application)
 3. Run the following command from the directory of the project to pull, create and run all the containers (and images if not existing yet):

    "docker compose -f docker-compose-processes.yml up -d"

-  This starts
+  This starts:
 - Container with Mysql DBMS running [./sql/initdb.sql](./sql/initdb.sql) to create tables and data (if not existing yet)
-- Camunda self-managed (several components like tasklist, operate, zeebe, ...)
+- Camunda self-managed (with components like tasklist, operate, zeebe, ...)
-- and several process applications
+- multiple process applications

     `BPALabBikeFactoryOrderManagement`,